Computing Weighted Subset Transversals in $H$-Free Graphs: Introduction

-There is no linear forest $H$ for which {\sc Feedback Vertex Set} on $H$-free graphs is known to be \NP-complete, but {\sc Odd Cycle Transversal} is \NP-complete for $(P_2+P_5,P_6)$-free graphs~\cite{DFJPPP19} (see the end of this section for the notation used).
+There is no linear forest $H$ for which {\sc Feedback Vertex Set} on $H$-free graphs is known to be \NP-complete, but for {\sc Odd Cycle Transversal} we can take $H=P_2+P_5$ or $H=P_6$, as the latter problem is \NP-complete even for $(P_2+P_5,P_6)$-free graphs~\cite{DFJPPP19}.
 It is known that {\sc Subset Feedback Vertex Set}~\cite{FHKPV14} and {\sc Subset Odd Cycle Transversal}~\cite{BJPP20}, which are the special cases with $w\equiv 1$, are \NP-complete for $2P_2$-free graphs; in fact, these results were proved for split graphs which form a proper subclass of $2P_2$-free graphs.
-For the weighted subset problems, there is just one additional case of \NP-completeness currently known, from the interesting recent work of Papadopoulos and Tzimas~\cite{PT20} as part of the following dichotomy for {\sc Weighted Subset Feedback Vertex Set}. \begin{theorem}[\cite{PT20}] Let $s\geq 1$.
-Then {\sc Weighted Subset Feedback Vertex Set} on $sP_1$-free graphs is polynomial-time solvable if $s\leq 4$ and is \NP-complete if $s\geq 5$. \end{theorem} In contrast, the unweighted version can be solved in polynomial time for $sP_1$-free graphs for every $s\geq 1$.
-For many transversal problems, the complexities on the weighted and unweighted versions for $H$-free graphs align; see, for example {\sc Vertex Cover}~\cite{GKPP19}, {\sc Connected Vertex Cover}~\cite{JPP20} and {\sc (Independent) Dominating Set}~\cite{LMMZ20}.
-Thus {\sc Subset Feedback Vertex Set} is one of the few known problems for which, on certain hereditary graph classes, the (unweighted) problem is polynomial-time solvable, but the weighted variant is $\NP$-complete.
+For the weighted subset problems, there is just one additional case of \NP-completeness currently known, from the interesting recent work of Papadopoulos and Tzimas~\cite{PT20} as part of the following dichotomy.